 While being a steadfast hero, Mulan is also regarded as one of Disney’s thirteen official princesses.
 Instead of being lead by love or a personal dream, she more relies on her pillars of morals, standing for loyalty, bravery, truth, and family.

 The film is brought to us by director and visionary Niki Caro.
 Three out of four script writers were women.
 The development producer, cinematographer, casting director, costume designer, all women.
 This cast is charged with feminine talent and that is such an empowering message for audiences to walk away with.
 Representation does not just mean on-screen.
 It means behind the screen, in the writer’s room, on the red carpet, in press junkets, and lastly, at the bank.
 Equal pay matters.
 Women being able to write for women matters.
 And films that speak to women matter.
 While all of that is wonderful, I cant hide the truth, could this film have benefitted from more Chinese talent behind the lens?
 Make no mistake, the answer is “yes”.

 “Yet here I stand, proof that there is a place for people like us!”

-Paying for Mulan is paying for fairness and equality within a field where there isn’t much of it.
-That’s not lore, that’s a fact.
+Paying for Mulan is paying for a step in the right direction.
 From a social standpoint, this is not a perfect film, but if we don’t show up for these stories, we endanger their future.
 In the shortest terms possible, I enjoyed it.
 This movie is a lot of fun for a fair price.
 Long live the legend of Hua Mulan, and don’t ask me if you can watch it on my account.

 What did you like best about the live-action Mulan?
 Let us know in a comment below.